by Renée Friedman

 Weighing the evidence for and dating of Solanum virus outbreaks in early Egypt

-where the first historical evidence of a zombie attack
+This nondescript tomb (center) may be the locationwhere the first historical evidence of a zombie attack

 was discovered.
 (Courtesy of the Hierakonpolis Expedition)